Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The SME scheme is aimed at smaller businesses whose limited funding might mean they need a bit more financial support to carry out R&D activities.
 As such, the maximum rate of relief available through the SME R&D scheme is higher than what’s available through the RDEC scheme, which is aimed at larger, more established companies.

 The RDEC scheme is what’s known as an ‘above the line’ scheme, so any tax credit you receive will be shown as a source of income and therefore subject to Corporation Tax.
-The SME scheme is ‘below the line’ so it isn’t.
+The SME scheme is ‘below the line’ so you won’t pay tax on this type of credit.

 The SME scheme allows companies to claim tax relief on R&D using an ‘additional deduction rate’.
 This means you can:

-For example, the additional deduction rate for accounting periods starting from 1st April 2023 is 86%.
+For example, the additional deduction rate is 86%.
 A company with spending which qualifies for R&D relief can deduct 100% of the amount from its profits, and then deduct a further 86% of the amount, to make a total 186% deduction.

 You might also be able to claim a payable tax credit alongside this relief if your company makes a loss:

-Your company may be considered ‘research intensive’ if it’s an SME, and the amount it spends on R&D activities accounts for a sizeable chunk of its total spending.
+Your company may be considered ‘research intensive’ if it’s an SME, and the amount it spends on qualifying R&D activities accounts for 30% or more of its expenditure in a claim period after April 2024.
+Your R&D spending needs to account for 40% or more of your company’s allowable expenditure if you’re claiming for a period before that.

 Research and Development Expenditure Credit (RDEC) is a tax credit applied against the company’s tax bill.
 The expenditure credit rate is worked out as a percentage of what you spend on R&D.